Admissions information for EU citizens

 Fifth step - Selection and admissions results!

 If there are more applicants than places available, a selection process will occur.
 Applicants will then be ranked based on their previous grades, previous academic credits, and other criteria the university may have.
-Those ranked highest will be offered the places available - som applicants may even be placed on the waiting list.
+Those ranked highest will be offered the places available - some applicants may be placed on the waiting list.

 Admissions results are published in your account here.
 Note that if you applied to the second round, you'll have to reply to your offer.

 After you've received your admissions results, you can appeal any decisions that have been made regarding your eligibility for the course or programme.
-You can submit your appeal using the appeals guide, writing a letter, or using the appeals form.
+You can submit your appeal by writing and submitting a letter, or using the appeals guide.
 You must submit your appeal within two weeks after you've read your admissions results.

 What about fees?